Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m1.md

   - Power suspending cancellation function has been supported.
   - Power lock status callback has been supported.
   - Power wakeup reason function has been supported.
-  - Uart flush and drain function have been supported.
+  - UART flush and drain functions have been supported.
   - Sensor listener attribute getter function has been supported.
   - Sensor attribute setter/getter functions have been supported.
   - Sensitivity attribute of Proximity sensor has been supported.